Hemsagar11/STM32programs/Readme.md

 ## STM32 Programs!!
-*These were implemented while I was at Kalashalingam University, Srivilliputhur for an internship (2023)*
+*These were implemented while I was at Kalasalingam University, Srivilliputhur for an internship (2023)*

 **Duration: _12th July - 30th July_**